mensfeld/docker-for-ruby-apps/README.md

-# Monitoring Ruby applications with Heka and Grafana
+# Docker for Ruby applications

 Git clone and open index.html